andrewgull/HeteroR/README.md

 - QC_assembly.py (taxonomic dataset, to find available BUSCO datasets run busco --list-datasets)
 - trim_nanopore.py (parameter genlen)

+NB.
+It might be useful to change memory limitations in FastQC script which is used by quality check steps of the pipeline.
+Current settings are:

+`memory = 1250 * threads, stack = 1000 * threads; if no threads specified, max memory 10000m, min 5000m`

 ## Installation

 The basic requirement is `snakemake`, install it using `conda` or `mamba`: